firstloophq/cc-scrape-x-bookmarks/README.md

 ## 🙏 Credits

 This project is heavily inspired by and builds upon the excellent [Twitter Web Exporter](https://github.com/prinsss/twitter-web-exporter) by [@prinsss](https://github.com/prinsss).
 All credit for the GraphQL interceptor techniques and approach goes to their original work.

-## ⚡ Quick Start Alternative

-For the fastest setup, you can use this repository as a Claude Code test example:

-1. Visit: https://uithub.com/firstloophq/claude-code-test-runner (this URL makes copying the whole repo contents easy)
-2. Copy the entire repository content
-3. Paste it to Claude Code and tell Claude to set it up
-4. Follow the automated process

-This demonstrates Claude Code's ability to understand and execute complex automation tasks from repository examples.

-## 🎉 Ready to Start?

-1. Add the Playwright MCP server to Claude Code
-2. Clone this repository
-3. Open Claude Code and point it to the `CLAUDE.md` instructions
-4. Follow the automated extraction process

-Your complete X bookmark collection will be extracted with full fidelity in just a few minutes!